MOSH-Insa-Toulouse/ISS-2023-Gas-Sensor-AJB-RM/README.md

 - there are quite a lot of right angles on the 5V track that we were not able to eliminate but that could be problematic.
 - some angles on the PCB are acute, even if we tried to avoid them.
 - you can notice that we connected one of the non connected pins of the sensor to ISENS2 to facilitate routing.
-- there is a problem with the transistor that would disturb the placement of the arduino, it should be changed.

 # Datasheet of our gas sensor from AIME